mdheisser/Three-React-Template/README.md

 Generated from create-react-app (react) and build on top of react-three-fiber library.

 ## Goals/features
-- provide a clean and structured way to write 3d web-app + organization of a threeJS project
+- provide a clean and structured organization to code 3d web-app
-- ready to code approach: avoid boilerplate code at maximum
+- ready to code: avoid boilerplate code at maximum
 - ease code reusability accross projects by sharing common components (helpers, UI,..), ressources (material catalog)
 - sandbox mode: list all projects currently worked on and enable switching between them easily
 - allowing data exchange between engine and components + UI through state store